brrd/electron-tabs/README.md

 * `title`: tab title.
 * `src`: URL to the page which will be loaded into the view.
 This is actually the same than `options.webview.src`.
+* `textId`: optional text id to associate with this tab
 * `badge`: optional text to put into a badge, badge will be hidden if it's falsey
 * `iconURL`: optional URL to the tab icon.
 * `icon`: optional code for a tab icon.
 Can be used with symbol libraries (example with Font Awesome: `icon: 'fa fa-icon-name'`).
 This attribute is ignored if an `iconURL` was given.